-To start the ROI calculation, you’ll need to find one or more keywords for your business that have good search intent, aren’t too competitive and generate sufficient search volume.
+To start the SEO ROI calculation, you’ll need to find one or more keywords for your business that have good search intent, aren’t too competitive and generate sufficient search volume.
 Guidance on selecting the most appropriate keywords can be found below:

 2. Search Volume of the keywords